Do you mean the waves or the country?

 If that freaked you out, head south, generally locals are nice in the smaller villages.
 El Cuco is a friendly fishing village with a good point. about 10 years agoAnswered by whoissteveanyway via Travellr.com

 The waves there are some of the best and and all of the locals are very nice, I recently traveled there with gosurfelsalvador.com, and they made my trip great and leisurely.
-Though I brought my own boards (cost about 125$ to bring them on the flight), they offered rentals and lessons for beginners. over 7 years agoAnswered by nick via WorldNomads.com
+Though I brought my own boards (cost about 125$ to bring them on the flight), they offered rentals and lessons for beginners. almost 8 years agoAnswered by nick via WorldNomads.com